AhmadTheTech/Flutter_Church_App/README.md

 **Contributing:**

 Contributions are welcome from designers, developers, testers, and enthusiasts a like.
 Together, we can improve this app for the global church community.
-Here’s how you can contribute: